atsa-es/atsa-labs/README.md

 ### docs

-This is where bookdown put the html files.
+This is where bookdown puts the html files.
 It also has an Rcode and data folders.  `cleanDefsinRmd()` tangles the Rmds and put the R scripts in the Rcode folder.
 You need to put your data files in the data folder so that the user can download them.
 See the Rmd file for intro-ts-funcs.Rmd for an example.

 ### individual chapter folders